caseywebdev/bruteball/README.md

 ## Development

-You'll need docker and fig. boot2docker might be necessary if you're running on non-linux.
+You'll need docker and docker-compose. boot2docker might be necessary if you're running on non-linux.

 ```
 make